• Project Summary

 • Totals may not add due to rounding

-The 4% NSR
+The 4% Lance Royalty

-The 1% GRR Royalty
+The 1% Lance Royalty

 The following information regarding project milestones and recent developments for the Lance Project has been summarized from Peninsula's public disclosure.

-Between 2009 and 2015, Peninsula completed additional work to progress the project towards production, including completion of permitting and relevant studies.
-Production commenced at the Lance Project in December 2015, utilizing an alkaline leach method.
+Between 2009 and 2015, Peninsula completed additional work to progress the project toward production, including completion of permitting and relevant studies.
+Production commenced at the Lance Project in December of 2015, utilizing an alkaline leach method.
 Peninsula has disclosed that such method presented challenges and has been exploring utilizing a mild acid (low pH) production method.